 The debriefing is not part of any investigative process.
 Care should be taken not to release or repeat any communication made during a debriefing unless otherwise authorized by policy, law, or a valid court order.

-Attendance at the debriefing should only include peer support members and those directly involved in the incident.
+Attendance at the debriefing should only include critical incident stress management services team members and those directly involved in the incident.

-1029.6 PEER SUPPORT COMMUNICATIONS
+1029.6 COMMUNICATIONS